JohnR425/basic-stats/README.md

 build.xml:17 Unable to find a javac compiler;
 ```
 Make sure that you have a JDK installed and that the JAVA_HOME environment variable is properly set.

+This is an edit for part 5
+This is another edit